A Life-Saving Organization

 We also have partnerships with shelters in other areas of the country that are inundated with animals as their communities lack access to spay/neuter programs.
 These shelters may not fit the “no-kill” definition but labeling them a “kill” shelter diminishes the hard work and compassion they provide to their communities and to homeless animals.

 We want to help those communities move towards the same life-saving work that we do.
 We can’t achieve those goals if we are operating from the “kill” / “no-kill” paradigm.
 The ARLGP respects and values the work that all shelters and rescues do, without judgement.

 We are fortunate to be valued by a community that supports animals in need, has access to spay/neuter services, and warmly welcomes animals into their loving homes.
 WE ARE PROUD OF OUR LIFE-SAVING WORK.

 OUR COMMUNITY IMPACT REPORTS:

 OUR LIFE-SAVING STATISTICS:

-LIKE THIS: view our IDEXX Safety Net map and learn how we are working with shelters across the country to help pets in need
+LIKE THIS: view our IDEXX Safety Net program and learn how we are working with shelters across the country to help pets in need

 - back to top -